Coming Attractions at the Faulkner Planetarium

 Coming to the Faulkner Planetarium

-“Legends of the Night Sky: Perseus and Andromeda” (w/ live sky tour)
+“Birth of Planet Earth” (w/ live sky tour)

 “Sea Lions: Life By a Whisker”